SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Certainly!
-Here are some notable events in the USA that have occurred or are celebrated on July 19:
+Sure, here are some notable events in the USA that occur on July 19:

-- **Women's Rights Convention in Seneca Falls** (1848)
+- **National Daiquiri Day**: A day to celebrate the classic rum-based cocktail, often enjoyed by bartenders and cocktail enthusiasts.
+- **National Hot Dog Day**: Celebrated on the third Wednesday in July, this day pays homage to the iconic American hot dog, with many vendors offering special deals.
-  - The first women's rights convention was held in Seneca Falls, New York, on July 19-20, 1848.
+- **1848 - Seneca Falls Convention**: The first women's rights convention in the United States
-  - Organized by Elizabeth Cady Stanton and Lucretia Mott.
-  - Considered the launch of the women's suffrage movement in the United States.
-  - The Declaration of
 ### Positive Qoute
 ------
-"Embrace the journey, for every step brings you closer to your dreams! 🚶‍♂️🌟✨"
+"Embrace the 🌟magic🌟 within you and let your dreams 🌈soar🌈 to new heights! 🚀✨"